First, the good news: L&D budgets are increasing.

 Instead, invest in asynchronous, on-the-job training solutions that let employees participate in training whenever it is most convenient.
 Employees across the company can take the same standardized training course without the logistical nightmare of getting them all in one physical or virtual room.
 It’s more comfortable, and studies show that employees prefer the flexibility of learning on their own schedule.

 Asynchronous learning scales perfectly alongside your company.
-You can create useful training materials and use them over and over again for any learning program, including onboarding new employees or upskilling existing ones.
+You can create useful employee training materials and use them over and over again for any learning program, including onboarding new employees or upskilling existing ones.
 It works as well with 50 people as it does with 5,000 or 50,000.

 As more companies become wholly or partially remote, synchronized learning becomes nearly impossible when you consider varied work hours and obligations.
 You may have to run the same training half a dozen times to accommodate your employees’ schedules, and even then, it’s likely a few will miss it.